IBM’s CodeFlare automates AI model development

 Data and machine learning analytics are proliferating across industries, with the tasks becoming increasingly complex.
 Larger datasets and systems tailored for AI research naturally become more involved, forcing researchers to spend more time configuring their setups.
 For example, to create a machine learning model today, researchers and developers have to first train and optimize the model, which involves data cleaning, normalization, feature extraction (i.e., reducing the number of resources required to describe a dataset), and more.

 CodeFlare is aimed at simplifying the AI iteration process with specific elements for scaling data workflows.
-It’s built on top of Ray, the University of California, Berkeley RISELab’s open source distributed computing system for AI apps, and it emerged from a project in the IBM group responsible for creating one of the world’s first prototype 2-nanometer chips.
+It’s built on top of Ray, the University of California, Berkeley RISE Lab’s open source distributed computing system for AI apps, and it emerged from a project in the IBM group responsible for creating one of the world’s first prototype 2-nanometer chips.
 (Interestingly, the creators of Ray founded the startup Anyscale, which offers managed services powered by the technology.)

 “CodeFlare takes the notion of simplified machine learning … one step further, going beyond isolated steps to seamlessly integrate end-to-end pipelines with a data scientist friendly interface — like Python, not containers,” Priya Nagpurkar, director of hybrid cloud platform at IBM Research, told VentureBeat via email.
 “CodeFlare differentiates itself by making it simpler to integrate and scale full pipelines with a unified runtime and programming interface.”